MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

 - **Success rate** measures success of requests and processes relative to those that return an error or fail in their task.
 - **Latency** measures the time elapsed between when a request for an operation is initiated and the result is available or the process is complete.
-- **Capacity** measures measures concurrent usage, for example by using the number of throttling-based responses.
+- **Capacity** measures concurrent usage, for example by using the number of throttling-based responses.
 - **Availability** measures uptime from the perspective of users.
 - **Throughput** measures a minimum data transfer rate over a time window, as a data-rate unit (such as kbit/s or Mbit/s) or units of work for a time period (such as, 100 documents per minute).